lisefrac/redtrilliumgardens.com/content/about.md

 As our goal is to get as many people to grow native plants as possible, it behooves us to make them affordable!

-We are in close contact with other native plant nurseries in Massachusetts, and try to peg our prices to theirs, as we often do markets beside them.
-To that end our pricing in 2024 was:
+We are in close contact with other native plant nurseries in Massachusetts, and try to peg our prices to theirs.
+These prices may still be higher than prices you're used to at conventional nurseries and big box stores, however.

-- $5 pint pot of a perennial
-- $3 pint pot of an annual
-- $7 half quart or quart pot of an annual
-- $10 for a 1-2 quart pot of a perennial

-Prices for 2025 are still TBD, but are likely to increase by a small amount.
-We are also likely to discontinue or decrease usage of pint pots, to make our sizing more consistent with other nurseries and to reduce how many times we have to up-pot.

-We will also change how we sell annuals in 2025 -- more details TBD.

-Note that these prices may be higher than prices you're used to at conventional nurseries and big box stores.
 These are indie, artisanal plants!

+Prices for 2026 are still TBD, but it is likely they will increase from 2025, especially for smaller sizes, which we have been underpricing in the last two years.

 Finally, we offer several ways to receive a discount on our plants-- see [How to Help](/how-to-help/) for more details.